raystack/platform/rfcs/OIP-001-unified-urn.md

 There are few things that we can improve here:

 - Using `{host}` as part of the URN will damage persistency (mostly on meteor's).
 Resource location should be allowed to change without causing its generated URN to be invalid.
-The reason behind using `{host}` as URN component is for removing ambiguity on URN.
 - Using `/` as a separator has a few issues:
     1. When passing a resource URN as route parameter via `http` protocol, this URN will need to be encoded.
     2. Even if it is encoded, some **services** or **proxies** may not be able to `route-match` properly. (e.g [gorillamux](https://github.com/gorilla/mux/issues/639) default behaviour)